 2011: Michelle Everson, University of Minnesota, in recognition of her outstanding contributions to and innovation in the teaching of elementary statistics.

-2010: Amy G. Froelich, Iowa State University, in recognition for outstanding contributions to and innovation in the teaching of elementary statistics.
+2010: Amy G. Froelich, Iowa State University, in recognition of outstanding contributions to and innovation in the teaching of elementary statistics.